Why Hormones Cause Cherry Angiomas: The Estrogen and Blood-Vessel Connection

 Where cherry angiomas fit: the vascular lesion family

-Cherry angiomas belong to the vascular lesion category, a group of benign skin changes involving blood vessel tissue.
+Cherry angiomas are one member of the vascular lesion family, a group of benign skin changes involving blood vessel tissue.
 The family includes spider angiomas (radiating red lines, common in pregnancy), broken capillaries or telangiectasias (tiny red lines on the face), and port wine stains (present from birth, not hormonally driven).
 Cherry angiomas are the most common adult member and the one most directly tied to the estrogen-VEGF pathway.
-The identification step always comes before the treatment step, because what works for a cherry angioma may not be appropriate for other members of this family.
+Identification always comes before treatment, because what works for a cherry angioma may not suit other members of this family.
 For a broader view of how hormones drive multiple types of skin changes, the hormonal skin changes hub covers the wider picture.

 "Cherry angiomas are permanent once they form.
 Normalizing hormones does not dissolve a capillary cluster that is already there.
 If you want the spot gone, treatment is the only path."